Archived updates from MSOE regarding the coronavirus (COVID-19).

 There are no confirmed cases of COVID-19 at MSOE.

 In an effort to keep our students, faculty and staff healthy, and to “flatten the curve,” MSOE's classes have moved to an online format through the end of the Spring quarter.

-Wisconsin Governor Tony Evers issued a statewide order closing business through April 24.
+Wisconsin Governor Tony Evers issued a statewide order closing business through May 26.
 Milwaukee Mayor Tom Barrett also issued a similar “stay at home” order for the city.
-This means our campus will remain closed.
+This means our campus will remain closed until then.
 Classes will remain online for the Spring quarter.
 MSOE faculty and staff are working remotely.
 The only exceptions to this order are a handful of individuals deemed critical to ensure the continuity of operations and requiring on-site access.

 For students who were living in one of the residence halls and need retrieve their personal belongings, our residence life staff is developing a schedule that is compliant with current health and safety guidelines as well as any existing ‘Safer at Home’ orders.

 All MSOE students should refrain from coming to campus.
 Student access to all campus buildings has been deactivated.
 (Exception: residents can still access the Grohmann Tower.)
 Students who need access to MSOE's internet resources in support of their online learning can access the 4th floor of the Grohmann Tower by notifying Student Life of their needs.
 Contact Student Life via email email@example.com for additional support.

 - The Grohmann Museum and Kern Center are closed.
 Re-opening dates are still to be determined.